 Subscribe to the Homebase newsletter!

 Several expenses go into the hiring process.
 You’ll need to pay to advertise your job opening, and you may even be considering using an external recruiter.
 If you choose to do so, you’ll have to pay for the time spent reviewing resumes and conducting interviews.

 When it comes time to perform background checks, you’ll typically pay anywhere from $10 to $500 per background check.
 The total cost depends on what you want the report to include.
 Simpler background checks that only include criminal searches will be cheaper than a report that includes additional inquiries into things like employment history, education verification, and drug testing.

 If you need assistance advertising your job and finding applicants but don’t want to pay for a recruiter, Homebase can help.
 Our hiring tool provides customizable job templates, free online posting, and the option to boost your post so it gets in front of candidates faster.

-Then you can track all your applicants in one place, identify the best candidates with screener questions, and message applicants and schedule interviews—all within Homebase.
+Then you can track all your applicants in one place, identify the best candidates with screener questions, message applicants, and schedule interviews—all within Homebase.

 After finding the best candidate to hire, you’ll need to train them—which comes with its own costs.
 A recent study by Training Magazine found that businesses spend an average of $1,286 a year to train one employee, and training time for each employee is an average of 42.1 hours annually – just over a week!